sixP-NaraKa/DiscordBot/README.md

 - **!item "item name" "socket or links coloured" "6 args to set the amount of sockets and links, and their colours"**

-*This command is for extracting information from poe.trade (screenshots of the first 6 results of the found results with the given criteria - as well as a direct whisper to the seller) and send them via a DM to the user who invoked this command.
+*This command is for extracting information from poe.trade (screenshots of the first 6 results found with the given criteria - as well as a direct whisper to the seller) and send them via a DM to the user who invoked this command.
 For example:*